List of EastEnders characters introduced in 2015: Matthew Cotton

 Charlie and Matthew return in December 2017 and Charlie explains to Jack the reason for their return is that Matthew refers to Jack as "dad".
 Charlie also tells Jack that he just wanted contact and that having Matthew full-time was not part of the "plan", so Jack demands to know what the plan was.
 Charlie tells Jack that Max set him up.
 After initially denying it, Max admits that he was responsible for Matthew being taken away as payback and Jack throws Max out.
+Meanwhile, Charlie leaves Walford once again with Matthew.

 Reporters for the Daily Mirror called Matthew an "unfortunate boy".

 Vincent Hubbard

 Vincent Hubbard, played by Richard Blackwood, made his first screen appearance on 17 February 2015.
 The character and casting was announced on 17 January 2015.
 Blackwood praised bosses for the character of Vincent, stating he knew that his portrayal would surprise viewers given his comedy background.
 He is described on the BBC website as: 'a smooth operator, whose easy charm and quick wittedness covers a steely, ruthless streak and a reputation as a bit of a bad boy.'
 The BBC then go on to also state that Vincent 'believes himself to be the "main man" in the room, and knows how to play people to his advantage.'